For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Interest rates for the whole of the UK are set by the Bank of England and commercial banks, with the former setting the 'base rate' and the latter adding more depending on the service offered and how generous they're feeling.

 Interest rates in the UK were at an all-time low due to the financial impact of the coronavirus pandemic.
-However, they have recently been increasing rapidly.
-Increasing the base rate makes it harder on borrowers (mortgage rates will go up, for example), but is great for savers.
+However, they then increased rapidly from the end of 2021.
+Increasing the base rate makes it harder on borrowers (mortgage rates go up, for example), but is great for savers.

 As an example of how interest rates can work, someone with £20,000 of savings might earn 3% interest on top of their cash every year, while a shopaholic maxed-out on their credit card with a £3,000 limit could be paying 20% interest on the money they've borrowed.